onu-ui/onu-ui/docs/components/rate.md

 # Rate

-## Introduce

-Rate component is often used for rating in forms.
+Rate is a set of radio buttons that allow the user to rate something.

 ## Basic usage
 `Rate` uses a five-point scale by default, you can also set `max` to set the maximum score.